stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 foxes, but the brooding farmer professed to see something not quite right about their nature and arrangement.
 He was never specific, but appeared to think that they were not as characteristic of the anatomy and habits of squirrels and rabbits and foxes as they ought to be.
-Ammi listened without interest to this talk until one night when he drove past Nahum&rsquo;s house in his sleigh on the way back from Clark&rsquo;s Corners.
+Ammi listened without interest to this talk until one night when he drove past Nahum's house in his sleigh on the way back from Clark's Corners.
 There had been a moon, and a rabbit had run across the road, and the leaps of that rabbit were longer than either Ammi or his horse liked.
 The latter, indeed, had almost run away when brought up by a firm rein.
-Thereafter Ammi gave Nahum&rsquo;s tales more respect, and wondered why the Gardner dogs seemed so cowed and quivering every morning.
+Thereafter Ammi gave Nahum's tales more respect, and wondered why the Gardner dogs seemed so cowed and quivering every morning.
 They had, it developed, nearly lost the spirit to bark.

   In February the McGregor boys from Meadow Hill were out shooting woodchucks,